ehesseboom/sporttijden/README.md

 Personal mobile app built with React Native and Expo.

 ## Features
-- Upcoming fixture for Ajax Amsterdam and FC Barcelona
+- Upcoming football fixtures for Ajax Amsterdam, FC Barcelona and The Netherlands national team
 - F1 Grand Prix session schedule with local times (CET/CEST)

 ## Built with